István Tisza: Council of Joint Ministers meeting

+After the ultimatum

 After sending the ultimatum, his view changed.
-The ultimatum had expired after 48 hours, so Tisza wrote: "it was a difficult decision to take a stand to propose war, but now I am firmly convinced of its necessity" He was, however, still opposed to the annexation of Serbia to the Monarchy, but failed.
+The ultimatum had expired after 48 hours, so Tisza wrote: "it was a difficult decision to take a stand to propose war, but now I am firmly convinced of its necessity".
+He was, however, still opposed to the annexation of Serbia to the Monarchy, but failed.
 On 4 August 1914 Russia, Germany, Britain and France also entered the war, enlarging it to a world war.

-Tisza did not resign as Prime Minister, as he thought that, with his connections in Vienna, remaining in this position was the best way he could represent Hungarian interests inside Austria-Hungary.
+Tisza did not resign as prime minister, as he thought that, with his connections in Vienna, remaining in this position was the best way he could represent Hungarian interests inside Austria-Hungary.
 Moreover, his resignation would have sent a message of weakness to the Entente at the outbreak of war.

 His initial opposition to the conflict, only became public after the end of World War 1, on 17 October 1918, when he spoke in the Parliament.
 He said, "the Monarchy and the Hungarian nation were longing for peace all the way until there were proofs that the enemy was systematically trying to humiliate and destroy us as soon as possible (...)
 As we have found proofs that the Serbian government took part in organising the assassination, we could not but address an ultimatum to Serbia ... where we stipulated that the war is preventive."

-The struggle of a WW1 political leader in the trenches
+Resign

+During the war, the reformists became more and more powerful, but he continued to oppose them.
+At the time, Tisza was seen as forcing the continuation of the war and was losing a great deal of support.

+As the war progressed, he became increasingly opposed to the powerful reform efforts of the opposition, which sought to expand suffrage and implement series of social reforms.
+With the death of Franz Joseph, István Tisza lost his most significant political patron.
+His resistance extended to the moderate reform policies of King Charles IV, who ascended the throne on December 30, 1916, following the death of Franz Joseph.
+He opposed the ideas of the new Emperor, Karl I, and was asked to resign; he did so on 23 May 1917.